DETAILED ACTION

 Claim 32) the system is further configured to assign a node as occupied based on a geometry of the grid (system considers a given state of workspace volume 75 or cells 76, and footprints of objects, Para.
 0050; 0051; 0054);

-Claim 33) the system is further configured to calculate the first route such that there is no physical contact between: articles and the plurality of computer-controlled vehicles (20, 22), between articles (see items on holders or holders 30, 32), and among the plurality of computer-controlled vehicles (20, 22)(Para.
+Claim 33) the system is further configured to calculate a route for the first sized vehicle such that there is no physical contact between: articles and the plurality of computer-controlled vehicles (20, 22), between articles (see items on holders or holders 30, 32), and among the plurality of computer-controlled vehicles (20, 22)(Para.
 0041; 0063); and

-Claim 34) the system is further configured to calculate the first route based on a number of computer-controlled vehicles on the grid (48)(reservation policies are used to generate paths, including considering the number of drive units on the grid or area of the grid; Para.
+Claim 34) the system is further configured to calculate a route for the first sized vehicle based on a number of computer-controlled vehicles on the grid (48)(reservation policies are used to generate paths, including considering the number of drive units on the grid or area of the grid; Para.
 0051-0052; 0028).

 Hoffman teaches: assigning a node as occupied based: on a shape or size of the first article; a number of computer-controlled vehicles traveling on the grid; geometry of the grid; calculating the first route such that there is no physical contact between articles and/or the plurality of vehicles described above, for the purpose of providing an improved modern inventory management system that is capable of processing complex and diverse inventories that efficiently utilizes resources of time, space, manpower, and equipment, increased throughput, and minimizes delays (Para.
 0002).